lhcb/second-analysis-steps/simulation.md

 > ## Filtering in production {.callout}
 >
 > 1. Option files need to be tested and checked by the MC liaisons.
-> 2. Exist here: http://svnweb.cern.ch/world/wsvn/lhcb/DBASE/tags/WG Lots and lots of examples.
+> 2. Exist in the [WG](http://svnweb.cern.ch/world/wsvn/lhcb/DBASE/tags/WG) project: Lots and lots of examples.
-> 3. More details and naming conventions: https://twiki.cern.ch/twiki/bin/view/LHCbPhysics/FilteredSimulationProduction
+> 3. More details and naming conventions on [TWiki](https://twiki.cern.ch/twiki/bin/view/LHCbPhysics/FilteredSimulationProduction)